 Pattern Imprinted Concrete Colours

-The range of concrete imprinted driveway colour choices range from charcoal black to the lightest yellow.
+The range of pattern imprinted concrete colour choices range from charcoal black to the lightest yellow.

 Choosing a colour that blends with the existing brickwork of your home, or one that provides a striking contrast will all be down to personal choice.

-The two colour examples below are in the warmer red/brown tints, with terracotta being a very popular choice for stamped concrete, as it is a warm colour which matches many homes perfectly.
+The two colour examples below are in the warmer red/brown tints, with terracotta being a very popular choice for pattern imprinted concrete, as it is a warm colour which matches many homes perfectly.

 Concrete Imprinted Driveway Colour Mixing